job-streamer/job-streamer-docs/src/content/deploy-batch-components.md

         % mvn compile assembly:single

 #### 3. Transit to "Upload Batch Components" in the header right menu:
-#### 4. Drag and drop the jar file created in step 1 to "Drop files here to upload" area, and the jar file will be upoloaded:
+#### 4. Drag and drop the jar file created in step 1 to "Drop files here to upload" area, and the jar file will be uploaded: